bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/property_accessors.md

     object[foo] = 'value'
     console.log(object[bar])

-In the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) JavaScript engine, this string would be “`[object Object]`”.
+In the [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) JavaScript engine, this string would be "`[object Object]`”.

 ### Method binding

 A method is not bound to the object that it is a method of.
 Specifically, `this` is not fixed in a method.
 Put another way, `this` does not necessarily refer to the object containing a method.
-Instead, `this` is “passed” by the function call.
+Instead, `this` is "passed” by the function call.
 See [method binding](this#method_binding).

 Examples
 --------